 Our school district is experiencing tremendous enrollment growth.
 We are a popular school district with lots of housing growth; with that growth comes families with children.
-Over the next ten years PLSAS is expecting an additional 2,185 students spread across all grade levels (2017/18 – 2026/27) according to a new report presented to the School Board on January 23, 2017. (click here for enrollment projections)
+Over the next ten years PLSAS is expecting more than 2,100 additional students spread across all grade levels (2017/18 – 2026/27).
+Click here for enrollment projections.

 At the same time, PLSAS is already experiencing unprecedented enrollment growth throughout the district, which is putting pressure on our schools.
 Our K-12 schools are at or near capacity in each of the following areas:

 - Classroom spaces, including gyms for physical education